emberjs/rfcs/active/0000-path-templates.md

 ## Summary

-`pathTemplate` improves the extesibility of API endpoint urls in `RESTAdapter`.
+`url-templates` improves the extesibility of API endpoint urls in `RESTAdapter`.

 ## Motivation